troyedwardsjr/redux-electron-todo-example/README.md

 ### Building

 - Build the client and server bundles: `gulp build`
-- Watch app/ and src/ for changes and update build/ automagically: `gulp watch`
+- Watch app/ and src/ for changes and update build/ automatically: `gulp watch`
 - Lint everything (We use StandardJS, but you can modify the .eslintrc): `gulp lint`
 - Open up the app: `gulp serve`.
 This will also live reload everything, so don't worry about that.
 - Package the app for release: `gulp package`.